One Surrogate to Fool Them All: Universal, Transferable, and Targeted Adversarial Attacks with CLIP: Evaluation

 \subsubsection{\textbf{Key Components.}}

-We performed ablation studies on three key components of our design: \textit{Robust Attack (RA)}, \textit{Model Alignment (MA)}, and \textit{Dataset Alignment (DA)}.
+We performed ablation studies on three key components of our design: \textit{Robust Attack (RA)}, \textit{Dataset Alignment (DA)}, and \textit{Model Alignment (MA)}.
 The results are summarized in Table \ref{tab:ablation}.

 \textbf{Robust Attack (RA).} To evaluate the impact of the robust attack module, we removed all differentiable transformations and directly fed perturbed images to the surrogate model.
-This led to a substantial drop in ASR, ranging from 40\% to 70\% on CIFAR-10 and CIFAR-100 across various model architectures.
-On ImageNet, the attack became completely ineffective, demonstrating the critical role of robust attack in \system{}.
+This led to substantial ASR decreases of approximately 32--78 percentage points on CIFAR-10 and CIFAR-100 across the evaluated architectures.
+On ImageNet, removing RA reduced ASR by 57--75 percentage points, leaving only 0.42--11.52\% ASR.
+These results demonstrate that RA provides the largest overall contribution among the three components.

+\textbf{Dataset Alignment (DA).} To evaluate the role of DA, we replace the directional embedding with raw embeddings, keeping all other components unchanged.
+Removing DA decreases ASR by approximately 5--11 percentage points on CIFAR-100 and 11--21 percentage points on ImageNet, while the changes on CIFAR-10 remain within 1.5 percentage points.
+The impact is less pronounced in this setting because the inherent bias in the POOD datasets is relatively small.
+To further explore this effect, we manually reduce the size of the POOD dataset for CIFAR-100, which increases the influence of dataset-specific bias.
+As shown in Fig. \ref{fig:small_pood}, DA becomes substantially more important when fewer POOD samples are available.

 \textbf{Model Alignment (MA).} For this ablation, we excluded the \textit{negative concept} and optimized only the similarity between the perturbed image and the target concept.
 This approach reflects how existing transferable adversarial attacks use CLIP \cite{bagdasaryan2024adversarial}.
-ASR dropped by 20\% to 30\% across various network architectures for CIFAR-10 and CIFAR-100.
-On ImageNet, the attack again became ineffective, highlighting the importance of negative concepts in our design.

-\textbf{Data Alignment (DA).} To evaluate the role of DA, we replace the directional embedding with raw embeddings, keeping all other components unchanged.
-This results in a 10\% to 20\% reduction in ASR for CIFAR-100 and ImageNet, while CIFAR-10 remains largely unaffected.
-The impact is less pronounced in this case, as the inherent bias in POOD datasets is typically small.
-To further explore this, we manually reduce the size of the POOD dataset in CIFAR-100 to increase the inherent bias.
-As shown in Fig. \ref{fig:small_pood}, DA becomes significantly more important when the POOD dataset is small.
+Removing MA decreased ASR by approximately 13--29 percentage points on CIFAR-10 and CIFAR-100.
+On ImageNet, the decrease was approximately 50--60 percentage points, with the remaining ASR ranging from 13.57\% to 25.02\%.
+This confirms that incorporating negative concepts is particularly important on the more challenging ImageNet task.

 \begin{partBsection}